BestTimesToVisit.com Logo

 SITA Sud Bus

-Tip:Buy tickets *before* boarding from tabacchi shops or newsstands; you cannot buy them on the bus.
-Be prepared for a bumpy ride and potential motion sickness on the narrow coastal roads.
-Board at the earliest stop possible to secure a seat, especially if traveling from Sorrento towards Positano.
+Tip:Purchase tickets *before* boarding from tabacchi shops or newsstands; you cannot buy them on the bus.
+Be prepared for winding roads and potential motion sickness.
+Board at the earliest possible stop (e.g., Sorrento station) to secure a seat, especially during peak season.
+Validate your ticket in the machine upon boarding.

 Ferry/Hydrofoil